inarobles/Smartbike/managed_components/espressif__esp_hosted/slave/README.md

 ## Overview

 The slave firmware enables host MCUs to utilize the Wi-Fi and Bluetooth capabilities of ESP32 series chips through **SDIO, SPI, or UART** interfaces.
-This minimal example focuses on basic connectivity; however, advanced features like Network Split and Host Power Save can be configured for optimized network traffic and power management.
+This minimal example focuses on basic connectivity; however, advanced features like Host Power Save can be configured for optimized power management.

 ## Supported Co-processors and Transports